Fiona’s Contact Details

 Therapy with Fiona

-As much of our life experience leaves traces of trauma in each of us, I work holistically to help you discover and process those traces, using a variety of methods and approaches.
+We will work holistically to help you discover and process those traces, using a variety of methods and approaches.
 Together we might:

 - Talk about your past in a journey towards understanding who you are now in your present;